Do you like Shrimp Tempura and Ebi Fry and wonder why the shrimps are so straight?

 - Make a couple of slits underside.
 Hold the shrimp with both hands and bend it backward (belly-up) to make it straight.
 Straighten the shrimp as much as possible in order to get the desired shape.

 - Cut the tip of the shrimp tail as you see below.

 - Remove dirty water in the tail by holding the tip of the knife down on the tail and moving it from left to right (see #1) squeezing the water out from the cut tip.
 If you skip this process, water retained in the tail might create splatter in the oil.
 Then take off the shell from the middle tail.
 You just need to pull it out (see #2).

-- Sprinkle some potato/corn starch and coat the shrimp.
-Potato/corn starch will absorb the smell and dirt from the shrimp.
+- Sprinkle some potato starch (cornstarch) and coat the shrimp.
+The starch will absorb the smell and dirt from the shrimp.
 Rinse the shrimp under running water.